-A growing equipment-hire business specialising in tight-access machinery has recently added Toyota Huski's smallest skid steer loader to its fleet.
+A growing equipment-hire business specialising in tight-access machinery has added Toyota Huski's smallest skid steer loader to its fleet.

-Based in Austral, greater south-western Sydney, New South Wales, DMD Hire recently purchased a new Toyota Huski 4SDK4 skid steer loader to boost and diversify its existing fleet, after the fledgling equipment-hire business started receiving unexpectedly high demand.
+Based in Austral, greater south-western Sydney, New South Wales, DMD Hire purchased a new Toyota Huski 4SDK4 skid steer loader to boost and diversify its existing fleet, after the fledgling equipment-hire business started receiving unexpectedly high demand.

 As DMD Hire co-owner, Dom Sgro, explained, DMD Hire started out as a side-business for Mr Sgro over 12 months ago, yet rapidly took-on a life of its own.